aanandiyadav-design/social-media-sentiment-analysis-x/README.md

 - Influence was highly concentrated among a small number of users
 - Discussion clustered around subtopics rather than the keyword alone

-This project analyzes ~5,000 social media posts to examine how conversation, sentiment, and influence behave in an unstructured text environment.
+This project analyzes ~5,000 social media posts collected around a single keyword to examine how conversation, sentiment, and influence behave in an unstructured text environment.
 The focus was on building a pipeline that could extract structure from noisy data and quantify how attention is distributed across users and content.

 The raw dataset required non-trivial preprocessing before analysis was meaningful.
 Text was tokenized using regex-based parsing rather than relying on built-in tokenizers, allowing tighter control over what constitutes a valid token.
 Stopwords were removed using NLTK, with additional manual filtering applied to eliminate platform-specific noise such as retweet markers, URLs, and low-information tokens.
 These preprocessing decisions had a visible impact on frequency outputs, particularly when comparing distributions with and without filtering.